-\ I would like to thank the special editors of Manuscrito for inviting me to comment Duffley's work and, of course, Patrick Duffley for all I have learnt from his book.
+^{} I would like to thank the special editors of Manuscrito for inviting me to comment Duffley's work and, of course, Patrick Duffley for all I have learnt from his book.
+I am also grateful to two anonymous reviewers.
 If this brief note is readable, it is thanks to my colleague and friend, Eleonora Orlando, who provided myriad of style suggestions.
 As usual, Verónica Ferri did an excellent job proofreading this paper.